 The relative strength index (RSI) is a momentum oscillator that predicts the future direction of the forex market over a period of time.
 Short-term traders, such as day traders and scalpers, can shorten the default settings of the RSI to monitor just minutes at a time, in order the best entry and exit points.
 Measuring momentum is useful within the forex market for traders to find a suitable strategy for the current environment.

 There is a general consensus between traders for the best times to scalp forex, although this does depend on the currency.
 For example, trading a currency pair based on the GBP tends to be most successful throughout the first hour of the London trading session, mid-morning.
 However, the best time to trade any major currency pairs is generally throughout the first few hours of the New York trading session, as the USD has the highest trading volume.
-It goes without saying that traders do not monitor charts outside of trading hours for their chosen market.
+It goes without saying that traders do not monitor charts outside of forex trading hours.
 Some scalpers also prefer to trade in the early hours of the morning when the market is most volatile, though this technique is advised for professional investors only, rather than amateurs, as the risks could create greater consequences.

 The forex market can be volatile and instead of showing small price fluctuations, it can occasionally collapse or change direction entirely.
 This requires the scalper to think with immediate effect on how to ensure that the position does not incur too many losses, and that the subsequent trades make up for any losses with greater profits.
 Other risks of scalping include entering and exiting the trade too late.
 Volatile price movements between currency pairs are frequent and if the market starts going against your open position, it can be difficult to close the trade quickly enough before losing capital.
 The use of a high amount of leverage is also very risky.
 Forex margins can help to boost profits if scalpers are successful, however, they can also magnify losses if the trades are poorly executed.